OPS-E2E-PPE/VBA-Docs/api/Outlook.TaskRequestDeclineItem.AttachmentRead.md

 ---
-title: TaskRequestDeclineItem.AttachmentRead Event (Outlook) ms.prod: outlook
+title: TaskRequestDeclineItem.AttachmentRead event (Outlook)
 api_name:
 - Outlook.TaskRequestDeclineItem.AttachmentRead
 ms.assetid: 96131b01-5d23-d5d6-e6d4-df6c2e88fe3a
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# TaskRequestDeclineItem.AttachmentRead Event (Outlook)
+# TaskRequestDeclineItem.AttachmentRead event (Outlook)

 Occurs when an attachment in an instance of the parent object has been opened for reading.